munificent/craftinginterpreters/book/hash-tables.md

 `Table` struct.
 That way, we can pass the new array and capacity before we've stored those in the struct.)

-After that's done, we can release the memory for the old array:
+After that's done, we can release the memory for the old array.

 ^code free-old-array (3 before, 3 after)